 R – Pie Charts

 A pie chart is a circular statistical graphic, which is divided into slices to illustrate numerical proportions.
 It depicts a special chart that uses “pie slices”, where each sector shows the relative sizes of data.
-A circular chart cuts in a form of radii into segments describing relative frequencies or magnitude also known as a circle graph.
+A circular chart cuts in the form of radii into segments describing relative frequencies or magnitude also known as a circle graph.

 R – Pie Charts